+Associate in Arts - Other Academic Division Deborah Zopf

+313-845-6430 dzopf@hfcc.edu diane@hfcc.edu 313-845-9748

-Associate in Arts - Ot her Academic Division PELED.AA Deborah Zopf 313-845-6430 dzopf@hfcc.edu Learning Technology Center 227A Diane Green 313-845-9748 diane@hfcc.edu Learning Resources Center 117
+PELED.AA...
+Learning Technology Center 227A Learning Resources Center 117

 In 2005, Phi Theta Kappa selected HFCC's Pre-Education program as one of ten community colleges nationally that best meets the needs of students who will become teachers of math and science.
 In addition, in 2001 the Pre-Education program was chosen as one of six exemplary community college teacher education programs in America by Recruiting New Teachers, Inc., an affiliate of the Carnegie Foundation of New York.